barmalei/zebkit/src/jekyll/docs.intro.md

 Above zebkit "require" call does the following:

    * Requests three packages: "zebkit.ui", "zebkit.layout", "zebkit.ui.grid"
-   * Call callback method that guarantees that all the tree packages are ready to be used: the HTML page is completely loaded and requested packages are completely configured.
+   * Calls passed callback method at the moment all the other packages are ready for usage: an HTML page is completely loaded and requested packages are completely configured.

 Inside the require callback method you should start developing a zebkit application.

-When you develop your own zebkit code it should be reasonable to stick to zebkit package concept.
-That means re-usable components, classes and other things should placed in a package or packages.
+Developing a custom zebkit code should be stick to zebkit package concept.
+It means re-usable components, classes and other things should placed in zebkit package or packages.
 Creation of a zebkit package is simple:

 ```js
 // create new package